Experience a Central Asian Odyssey on this epic 26 day journey exploring the ancient lands and medieval cities of the fabled Silk Route

 Day 23 Full day exploration of the beautifully preserved, medieval town of Khiva.
 As you enter the city gates and wander the fabled Ichon-Qala (inner walled city) it’s hard not to feel transported to another era.
 Explore Kunya Ark (old citadel), the Emir’s Palace, the magnificent Juma Mosque with its 200 individually carved wooden pillars, and the Caravanserai.
 Enjoy the sunset from the old city walls, when the moonlit silhouettes of tilting minarets and medressas are quite magical.
 (B,L,D)

 Day 24 Travel to the ancient fortress of Ayaz-Kala, one of the largest surviving castle fortresses of the Khorezm region.
 Visit Toprak-Kala before travelling to Nukus.
-Visit the Igor Savitsky museum, with the world’s second largest collection of Russian avant garde art.
+Visit the Igor Savitsky Museum, with the world’s second largest collection of Russian avant-garde art.
 Overnight at the hotel Jipek Joli.
 (B, L, D)

 Day 25 Morning flights to Tashkent.
 Explore Uzbekistan’s 2,000-year-old capital.
-A city of fascinating contradictions, with Soviet-style architecture and traditional mud-walled houses.
-A city rich in museums, mosques and impressive monuments.
+A city of fascinating contradictions, with Soviet-style architecture and traditional mud-walled houses, and rich in museums, mosques and impressive monuments.
 Visit the Khast-Imam Islamic complex, the Museum of Applied Arts, the History Museum and Amir Timur Square.
 Later explore the Tashkent metro, where each station is uniquely decorated.
 Check in at the Lotte City Hotel.
 This evening visit the famous Navoi Theatre to enjoy a performance followed by a farewell dinner in the city.
 (B, D)

 Hotels in Kazakhstan and Kyrgyzstan are simple and unpretentious but well-located with a restaurant, bar and air-conditioned rooms with private facilities and satellite TV.
 There may be water and electricity shortages and, on occasion, alternative hotels may be used.
 WiFi (free) is available at all tour hotels although it can be intermittent.
 Food is nutritious, based on fresh local produce but can be repetitive and the provision of special dietary requirements may be limited.